juniorkibirige/dpo_standard/README.md

 #### Note

  1. `ChargeResponse` can be null if a user cancels the transaction by pressing back.
  2. You need to confirm the transaction is succesful.
 Ensure that the txRef, amount, and status are correct and successful.
-Be sure to [verify the transaction details](https://developer.flutterwave.com/docs/verifications/transaction) before providing value.
+Be sure to verify the transaction details before providing value.

 ## Support

-For additional assistance using this library, contact the developer experience (DX) team via [email](mailto:developers@flutterwavego.com) or on [slack](https://bit.ly/34Vkzcg).
+For additional assistance using this library, contact the developer experience (DX) team via [email](mailto:lkibirige@asanty.africa).

-You can also follow us [@FlutterwaveEng](https://twitter.com/FlutterwaveEng) and let us know what you think 😊.

 ## Contribution guidelines